Sōri Station

 Sōri Station (沢入駅, Sōri-eki) is a passenger railway station in the city of Midori, Gunma, Japan, operated by the third sector railway company Watarase Keikoku Railway.

 Lines

 Sōri Station is a station on the Watarase Keikoku Line and is 33.4 kilometers from the terminus of the line at Kiryū.

 Station layout

 The station has two opposed side platforms connected by a level crossing.
 The station building also doubles as the local post office.

-Adjacent stations

 History

 Sōri Station opened on 31 December 1912 as a station on the Ashio Railway.
 The station building and platform and waiting room were registered by the national government as a national Tangible Cultural Property in 2008.